-At Asheville Academy for Girls, one of the most common concerns we hear from parents considering longer term treatment is that outpatient therapy has not produced the results they expected or desired.
+At Asheville Academy, one of the most common concerns we hear from parents considering longer term treatment is that outpatient therapy has not produced the results they expected or desired.
 There are several reasons why outpatient therapy can be ineffective for certain individuals.

 Common reasons why outpatient therapy can be ineffective